 At the end of 1998, I set foot in my very first minefield.
 I was 27, an ambitious but inexperienced filmmaker who had just won a contract to work with the World’s largest demining organisation, The HALO Trust.

-Our schedule meant my cameraman, Chris, and I travelled to Cambodia, Mozambique, Angola, Abkhazia, Chechnya and Afghanistan over a six month period, spending nearly 100 days overseas (we never made it to Chechnya due to the security risks).
-To be honest I had little idea what I had let myself in for or even what we would end up producing.
+Our schedule meant my cameraman, Chris, and I travelled to all over the world.
+This journey took us from Cambodia, to Mozambique, Angola, Abkhazia, Chechnya and finally to Afghanistan over a six month period.
+This meant we spent a total of nearly 100 days overseas.
+We never made it to Chechnya due to the security risks at the time.
+To be honest I had little idea what I had let myself in for.
+Let alone what we would end up producing.

-Fast forward twenty years and HALO have remained my longest standing and most fascinating client.
+Fast forward twenty years to 2018 and The HALO Trust have remained my longest standing and most fascinating client.
 We have produced over twenty films, travelled the world, filmed with Prince Harry and Angelina Jolie and witnessed true heroism from members of their staff.
-Both HALO and Eye have changed massively along the way.
-Our first films were twenty-five minute epics, whereas now they are looking for 30 second clips.
-Our aerial filmmaking originally involved hanging out of the open door of an old Russian Helicopter or Cesna aircraft, whilst drones are now not only used for filming, but by HALO to map areas to be demined.
+Both The HALO Trust and Eye Film have changed massively along the way.
+Our first films were twenty-five minute epics, whereas now The Halo Trust, like a lot of companies are looking for 30 second clips usually for social media or websites.
+Our aerial filmmaking originally involved hanging out of the open door of an old Russian Helicopter or Cesna aircraft, whilst drones are now not only used for filming, but by The HALO Trust to map areas to be demined.

 We spent a day with female deminer, Sok Seng and felt inspired by her story and her decision to risk her life every day in hope to make her community a safe place to live again.